 Corydalis solida.
-Corydalis is a woodland plant that is super easy to grow.
-Purple Bird is a new variety with wine-purple tubular flowers that nearly cover the entire plant in mid to late spring.
+A woodland plant that is super easy to grow.
+Purple Bird is a stunning variety with wine-purple tubular flowers that nearly cover the entire plant in mid to late spring.
 Height 6".
 Bulb size: 5cm+ in circ.

 Bulbs for Fall Planting:

 Plant the bulbs as soon as possible once you have received them.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

 Where to Plant: